Shells Skip Counting and 3-Part Cards Freebie

 If you have ever been far from home for a long time, you have probably started to get homesick.
 There really is nothing like sleeping in your own bed with your own pillow that is just right.
 But what if your house followed you everywhere?
 You could never be free of it, it is always there like a shadow.
 Starts to sound like a horror movie, yes?

-If your children are of the age where they might associate shells with the creature dying, I recommend you have a strategy on hand.
-Something like, Mr Crab went to the Sea in the Sky and didn’t need the shell any more and wanted someone else to appreciate his former home.
+If your children are of the age where they might associate shells with the creature has died, I recommend you have a strategy on hand.
+Something like, Mr. Crab went to the Sea in the Sky and didn’t need the shell anymore and wanted someone else to appreciate his former home.
 This may actually help your child develop a deeper respect for shells and what they represent beyond a pretty memento of a fun day at the beach.